 that great Shepherd of the sheep,

 Jesus is the “great Shepherd of the sheep.”
-Hebrews called Jesus the “great High Priest,” now he refers to Him as the “great Shepherd.”
+Hebrews called Jesus the “great High Priest,” now He is referred to as the “great Shepherd.”
 The shepherd protects sheep from predators; he leads sheep to green pastures and water.
-Jesus will lead believers through any danger or provide resource they may need.
+Jesus will lead believers through any danger or provide resources they may need.

 through the blood of the everlasting covenant,